tinspham209/zoom-clone-expressjs/README.md

   - tracking message when user typing text and hit enter key
   - append <li> tag when have message coming from server
   - tracking to scrollBottom when chat_window is full
-  - set mute, unmute button onClick
+  - set mute/unmute audio, play/stop video button onClick

 ### Directory Structure